nekudocom/shiny_geoip/README.md

 ## Next Steps

-- Deprecation of old API on Nov 5th, 2018
+- Deprecation of old API on Oct 8th, 2018

 It is our top priority to prevent service disruption for current users of the GeoIP Nekudo API, which is why we've decided to allow a period of 30 days before officially discontinuing all deprecated API endpoints.
 To make sure you're on the safe side and your implementation remains up and running, please *sign up for a free ipapi API Key* as soon as possible.